Harfenlabor/harfenlabor.com/exampleSite/content/research/who-played-the-barberini-harp.md

 subtype = ["Musicology", "Performance Practice", "Sociology of Art"] tags = "" timeline_tag = ["1602", "1605", "1610", "1620", "1626", "1629", "1631", "1634", "1636", "1638", "1639", "1643", "1645", "1650", "1654", "1660", "1662", "17th century"]
 title = "Who played the Barberini Harp?
-Harpists of the first half of the 17th century in Rome" titolo = "" type = "Research "
+Harpists of the first half of the 17th century in Roma" titolo = "" type = "Research "